kprusa/olsr-simulation/README.md

 ---
 ## Execution

-Executing "network-simulation" with no arguments will show a usage message.
+Executing `olsr-simulation` with no arguments will show a usage message.

 During execution, all messages sent and received by nodes will be logged to stdout.

-Post execution, a new directory "log" will appear.
+Post execution, a new directory `log` will appear.
 This directory will include three log files for each node:

     {NODE_ID}_in.txt: